 - Developed or enhanced ability to apply critical thinking and analytical skills to solve problems in any dynamic business situation

 - Developed or enhanced ability to apply ethical reasoning skills to recognize and analyze ethical issues of business decisions and situations

-- Developed or enhanced understanding of core business concepts in fundamental areas of business operations, including accounting, economic, management, finance, and marketing principles; quantitative business analysis; business information systems; and business law.
+- Developed or enhanced understanding of core business concepts in fundamental areas of business operations, including accounting, economic, management, finance, and marketing, cybersecurity, data analysis principles; quantitative business analysis; business information systems; and business law.

 Master of Business Administration

 The curriculum consists of 37 hours of study and provides a solid foundation in major business functional areas.
 Information literacy, speaking, writing and interpersonal skills are stressed throughout the curriculum.

 Due to the intensive nature of the program, it must be assumed that students are familiar with basic business concepts and applications in a variety of business discipline areas.